 In 2010, Jay Stokes embarked on the journey of a lifetime and headed to Rome, Italy to study abroad with AIFS.
 Little did he know that his experience would have such an impact that he would eventually go on to work in the field of study abroad for a major state university in New York.
 Jay is proof that going abroad and being passionate about international education can help land you the job of your dreams.
 We recently ran into this alum at the annual NAFSA conference, and he was kind enough to answer some questions.

 How has your study abroad experience impacted your educational goals and career (including your current job, if applicable)?

 More than I ever expected!
 Working backwards: I’m currently a Program Coordinator for Education Abroad at the University at Albany, SUNY.
 I’m humbled to say that I was recruited for this position in December of 2016.
 The person who recruited me has been a mentor since I studied abroad in Grad school in Summer of 2012.
 They led a course on comparative higher education where we visited universities in China, Korea and Japan.
 It was an outstanding experience and I maintained my connection with my mentor since then.
 I was a Residence Hall Director at Northern Arizona University previously and was able to integrate my cross cultural understanding to that role as well.
 And I may have NOT even studied abroad in Grad school if I didn’t spend a semester in Rome, Italy in undergrad.
-AIFS and the Richmond University in Rome helped launch me onto a path that, years later, directly impacted my professional career.
+AIFS and the [my host university] helped launch me onto a path that, years later, directly impacted my professional career.

 How has your study abroad experience impacted other areas of your life?